joelschar/Teaching-HEIGVD-RES-2018-Labo-HTTPInfra/Labo_5_Rapport.md

 ## Step 5 Dynamic reverse proxy
 `fb-dynamic_reverse_proxy`

+### Acceptance criteria

+* You have a GitHub repo with everything needed to build the various images.
+* You have found a way to replace the static configuration of the reverse proxy (hard-coded IP adresses) with a dynamic configuration.
+* You may use the approach presented in the webcast (environment variables and PHP script executed when the reverse proxy container is started), or you may use another approach.
+The requirement is that you should not have to rebuild the reverse proxy Docker image when the IP addresses of the servers change.
+* You are able to do an end-to-end demo with a well-prepared scenario.
+Make sure that you can demonstrate that everything works fine when the IP addresses change!
+* You are able to explain how you have implemented the solution and walk us through the configuration and the code.
+* You have documented your configuration in your report.

+### Realisation

 Il est possible de définir des variable d'environnement à l'exécussion d'un docker, ces variables pourront être modifiés depuis l'extérieur du container et accessible depuis l'intéreur.
 ```docker run -d
 	-e STATIC_APP=172.17.0.x:80